 We've talked to enough assistants, former assistants or friends of assistants over the years to know that plenty of celebrities are incredibly demanding and it can be exhausting attending to them—and that's a reason why so many of these employee-employer relationships are short-lived.
 Moreover, the two sides often enter into strict confidentiality agreements that continue even after they no longer work together, hence so few non-anonymous accounts of what goes on behind closed doors.

 Or, you can end up with a great boss and thrive under the pressure of working for an A-list star.

 Patience, resourcefulness and the ability to pay attention to detail are three must-have skills to do this job well, says Erica First, who has been in this business for over a decade and has now worked for Debra Messing for more than three years.
-She met Messing on the set of Will & Grace while she was working for Alec Baldwin and he guest-starred on the sitcom, she and became friendly with the actress' assistant at the time.
+She met Messing on the set of Will & Grace while she was working for Alec Baldwin.
+He guest-starred on the sitcom and she became friendly with Messing's assistant at the time.